Kimskogfelter/Dala-signal-konsult-ab/README.md

 - I tested the website in Chrome, Firefox and Edge browser to see that all pages loaded and that every link, button, form, image and navigation menu was working
 - The site is also responsive which I tested in google chromes devtools by selecting different screensizes and test each function
 - I tested that all text is easy to read and to understand
+- The code got valified through both CSS and HTML validators

 #### BUGS